Chart Color Schemes

 Infrastructure

-Roma Surrounds has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Roma Surrounds has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects that could affect the region.
-Notable initiatives include Maranoa Pump Track Community Infrastructure, Carnarvon Highway Culvert Replacement North of Roma (scheduled for completion by December 2021), Roma Airport General Aviation Apron Upgrade (commenced July 2020), and Denise Spencer Aquatic Centre Redevelopment (expected to finish in late 2022).
-The following list details projects likely to have the most relevance.
+AreaSearch identified 23 projects that could affect the area.
+Notable ones include Maranoa Pump Track Community Infrastructure, Carnarvon Highway Culvert Replacement north of Roma, Roma Airport General Aviation Apron Upgrade, and Denise Spencer Aquatic Centre Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.